holochain/hc-github-config/README.md

 ### Rotating the GitHub access token

-The automation user is provided with an access token that can be used in workflows.
+The automation user is provided with an access token that can be used in standard workflows.

 To rotate the token, you can run the following command: